cipher982/march-madness-llm/README.md

 # NCAA March Madness Bracket Simulator

+## 🚧 2025 Tournament Rebuild in Progress 🚧
+**This project is currently being rebuilt and enhanced for the 2025 NCAA Tournament.
+Stay tuned for major updates!**

+---

 Quick hobby hack to made a march madness bracket simulator as I was too lazy to fill one out online.
 It's probably terrible but was fun to put together.
 Utilizes the openai function calling to extract a single winner from provided matchups as the tournament progresses.
 Can also run a quick random or seed based decider.
 For AI decisions, you can input custom instructions such as "pick teams with a dog mascot".